1wunat2/CodingHive-ImageClassification/README.md

 # CodeHive-ImageClassification
 Neural network image classification using Jupyter Notebook Numpy

-Code was written and learnt through one of The Coding Hive's workshop
+Code was written and learnt through a Coding Hive's workshop